patrickstowell/PHY303-Lectures/_sources/phy303-unit5-collective-excited.md

 At half-filled shells, we get the extreme, with more likely permanently deformed states, strong rotation states, and large electric quadrupole moments.
 In extreme cases, like U-236, we get lots of levels indicating a very deformed nucleus.
 It is not surprising we end up seeing spontaneous fission as that below.

 So we have seen in this unit again that the nucleus is a complex object.
 To understand all the energy levels and behaviors, we need a Collective Model that combines the Shell Model with the bulk behavior of nuclear fluid.
-In the next few lectures, we'll probe further into the behavior of excited states of the nucleus and how this can lead to different forms of spontaneous radioactive decay.

 ### 5.3 Gamma Decay